 Have you ever found yourself collapsed on the kitchen floor with a mountain of clutter surrounding you, tears trickling down your cheeks?
 Well, maybe it hasn’t gotten quite this bad yet, but perhaps you would still love to bring some order to your kitchen and just don’t seem to have any space left.

 It's amazing how quickly and inexpensively you can bring order to your kitchen space once again.
 This is without adding on, bashing out walls, or doing any other drastic home remodeling.
-There are numerous simple space and storage fixes that will rekindle the old love you have for the kitchen.
+There are numerous simple space and storage fixes that will rekindle the old love you had for the kitchen.

 1. Pegboard for Essentials